sztrzask/maklipsa.github.io/_posts/2016-08-30-Don't do it now! Part 5. Hangfire job continuation, ContinueWith.md

 The API enables to fire multiple methods when one finishes, but not doing the opposite.
 This scenario was recently covered by [Batches](http://docs.hangfire.io/en/latest/background-methods/using-batches.html), but it is a topic for a separate post, and they are available only in the paid version.
 So let's have a look at the function and their overrides:

-So lets look at what differentiates the overrides:
+So let's look at what differentiates the overrides:

-- generic vs. non generic
+- generic vs. nongeneric
 - synchronous vs. asynchronous.
-This time they are not exactly equal because methods differ in the fact that there are two versions for synchronous override.
+This time, they are not exactly equal because methods differ in the fact that there are two versions for the synchronous override.
 One with `JobContinuationOptions` and one without.
 The asynchronous only has one with default initialization.
 This was probably done to keep backward compatibility (reflection, assembly binding), and since `async` support was implemented after `ContinueWith`.

 We looked at the differences, let's look at the similarities:

 - `parentId` - remember the unique job id returned by all the functions from [enqueue part of the API](/Don't-do-it-now!-Part-3.-Hangfire-details-jobs/)?
 This is one of the cases when it comes in handy.
 - `JobContinuationOptions` - this is an `enum` and has two options:
     - `OnAnyFinishedState` - the default one, meaning the job will execute regardless of whatever parent finishes with success, or throws an error.
     - `OnlyOnSucceededState` - the job will fire only when parent succeeded (didn't throw any exception, or didn't timeout)
-- return value is of curse a unique job id, so we can chain many jobs.
+- the return value is of curse a unique job id, so we can chain many jobs.

 Continuation can introduce some edge cases, here are those came into my mind:
 ### Will continuations be executed once more if we enqueue the parent job that ended successfully?